expo/expo/docs/versions/v30.0.0/workflow/glossary-of-terms.md

 ### detach

-The term "detach" is used in Expo to describe leaving the cozy comfort of the standard Expo development environment, where you do not have to deal with build configuration or native code.
-When you "detach" from Expo, you get the native projects along with [ExpoKit](#expokit), so you can continue building your project using the Expo APIs but your workflow now is the same as if you were building a React Native application without Expo.
-[Read more in "Detaching to ExpoKit"](https://docs.expo.io/versions/latest/guides/detach.html).
+The term "detach" was previously used in Expo to mean [ejecting](#eject) your app to use [ExpoKit](#expokit).

 ### eject

+The term "eject" was popularized by [create-react-app](https://github.com/facebookincubator/create-react-app), and it is used in Expo to describe leaving the cozy comfort of the standard Expo development environment, where you do not have to deal with build configuration or native code.
+When you "eject" from Expo, you have two choices:

+- _Eject to ExpoKit_, where you get the native projects along with [ExpoKit](#expokit), so you can continue building your project using the Expo APIs but your workflow now is the same as if you were building a React Native application without Expo.
+[Read more in "Ejecting to ExpoKit"](../expokit/eject.html).
-The term "eject" was popularized by [create-react-app](https://github.com/facebookincubator/create-react-app), and it is used for [create-react-native-app](https://github.com/react-community/create-react-native-app).
-When you "eject" your project, you take a more extreme step than just [detach](#detach) -- you lose access to Expo APIs and completely leave the Expo environment.
+- _Eject to plain React Native_, where you take a more extreme step than just ejecting to [ExpoKit](#expokit) -- you lose access to Expo APIs and completely leave the Expo environment.
 [Read more about ejecting](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

 ### Emulator

 Emulator is used to describe software emulators of Android devices on your computers.
 Typically iOS emulators are referred to as [Simulators](#simulator).

+### Experience

+A synonym for app that usually implies something more single-use and smaller in scope, sometimes artistic and whimsical.

-### exp
+### Expo CLI

 The command-line tool for working with Expo.
 [Read more](exp-cli.html).

-### Experience

-A synonym for app that usually implies something more single-use and smaller in scope, sometimes artistic and whimsical.

 ### Expo Client

 The iOS and Android app that runs Expo apps.
 When you want to run your app outside of the Expo Client and deploy it to the App and/or Play stores, you can build a [Standalone App](#standalone-app).

+### Expo Dev Tools

+Expo Developer Tools is a web browser based UI included in [Expo CLI](#expo-cli).

 ### Expo SDK